 The RMC is responsible for the management and maintenance of the building, as well as compliance with the obligations of the lease and a range of statutory requirements (subject to the lease structure).
 The directors of the RMC, who are unpaid and appointed by the leaseholders, decide how best to achieve this, either by self-managing or, in most cases, by appointing a professional managing agent.

-It’s our Four Pillars that make the difference for RMCs
+Our Four Pillars make the difference

 Strong Health & Safety